zi3lak/cw-sdk-python/README.md

 ## API Crendential

-Using a credential file will allow you to authenticate your requests and grant you the API access of your account tier (Free, Basic or Pro).
+Using a credential file will allow you to authenticate your requests and grant you the API access of your Cryptowatch account.

+Your account Credits will be consumed for the REST and WebSocket API.
+Specific Credit cost details can be found on the [Pricing page](https://cryptowat.ch/pricing).

 ### Setup your credential file